 Cod liver oil can provide 340 percent of the vitamin D needed in a day.

 Other sources of vitamin D include food and supplements.

-Vitamin D is available through the diet in the following food items and amounts:
+Vitamin D is available through the diet in

 - 1 tablespoon of cod liver oil contains 1,360 International Units (IU), or 340 percent of the recommended daily value (DV)